nxp-auto-goldvip/gvip/xen/README.rst

     - **extra**: Root device, console setting;
     - **vif**: Network bridge that forwards frames from the physical interface, created automatically at Domain-0 boot time.

-For more detailed information please consult the XEN official documentation: https://xenproject.org/
+For more detailed information please consult the Xen official documentation: https://xenproject.org/